Take 1–2 capsules daily with a glass of water, preferably with a meal.

 Where can I buy the best organic Ashwagandha supplement?

-Ancient Therapy's certified organic Ashwagandha capsules are available right here on our website — with guaranteed purity, potency and quality direct from the source.
+Ancient Therapy's certified organic Ashwagandha capsules are available right here on our website, with verified purity, potency and quality direct from the source.
 We ship throughout Europe so you can enjoy the benefits of traditionally prepared, third-party tested Ashwagandha wherever you are.

 Are there any side effects of Ashwagandha?